Cesky Terrier vs Chesapeake Bay Retriever: Complete Comparison (2026)

 Health and Lifespan Comparison

 Cesky Terrier has a typical lifespan of 12-15 years, while Chesapeake Bay Retriever lives approximately 10-13 years.
 Health profiles differ significantly between these dogs.
-Cesky Terrier is predisposed to Orthopedic Conditions, Other Health Concerns, with associated veterinary costs for monitoring and treatment.
-Chesapeake Bay Retriever faces its own health challenges including Orthopedic Conditions, Other Health Concerns.
-Both share a similar number of documented health predispositions, though the specific conditions and their management requirements differ.
+Cesky Terrier is predisposed to orthopedic problems such as ligament injuries and other genetic predispositions, with associated veterinary costs for monitoring and treatment.
+Chesapeake Bay Retriever faces its own health challenges including joint-related conditions and other breed-specific health issues.
+Both breeds show similar numbers of documented predispositions, though the conditions and their management paths diverge.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health